Ring-tailed lemur: Ecology

 The ring-tailed lemur is diurnal and semi-terrestrial.
 It is the most terrestrial of lemur species, spending as much as 33% of its time on the ground.
 However it is still considerably arboreal, spending 23% of its time in the mid-level canopy, 25% in the upper-level canopy, 6% in the emergent layer and 13% in small bushes.
 Troop travel is 70% terrestrial.

 Troop size, home range, and population density vary by region and food availability.
 Troops typically range in size from 6 to 25, although troops with over 30 individuals have been recorded.
 The average troop contains 13 to 15 individuals.
 Home range size varies between 6 and 35 ha.
 Troops of the ring-tailed lemur will maintain a territory, but overlap is often high.
 When encounters occur, they are agonistic, or hostile in nature.
 A troop will usually occupy the same part of its range for three or four days before moving.
 When it does move, the average traveling distance is 1 km.
 Population density ranges from 100 individuals per 1 km2 in dry forests to 250–600 individuals per km2 in gallery and secondary forests.

 The ring-tailed lemur has both native and introduced predators.
 Native predators include the fossa (Cryptoprocta ferox), the Madagascar harrier-hawk (Polyboroides radiatus), the Madagascar buzzard (Buteo brachypterus) and the Madagascar ground boa (Acrantophis madagascariensis).
 Introduced predators include the small Indian civet (Viverricula indica), the domestic cat and the domestic dog.
+Other predators include black kites and Malagasy giant hognose snakes.